egemertakin/finwhiz_ui/README.md

 FinWhiz is our end-to-end, Retrieval-Augmented Generation-Large Language Model (RAG-LLM) platform that delivers financial education in two modes:

 1. **General Knowledge** – the chatbot retrieves curated public resources (FINRA, IRS, Consumer Finance, etc.) through a vector database to provide additional context and augment LLM responses.
-2. **Personalized Guidance** – users can upload their own documents (currently supporting W‑2s).
+2. **Personalized Guidance** – users can upload their own documents (currently supporting W‑2s, 1099 forms, and Fidelity portfolio summaries).
 An agentic service extracts key features, stores them securely, and blends that context with RAG results so answers stay user-specific.

 The system is fully containerized and orchestrated with Docker Compose to support repeatable deployments and testing.